9 Marvelous Uses for a Plant Mister

 Remember squirt gun fights from when you were a little kid?
 They were so exciting (even if, like me, you had an older brother who always won).
 Water pistols might be a tad too warlike, though, for today's PC climate.
 So supply each child with a spray bottle instead … then send them to the backyard or balcony for some good clean fun.

 Combine water and white vinegar in equal parts.
 Fill a spray bottle with the solution and squirt onto built-up mineral scale on your kitchen and bathroom faucets or the goo around your shower door track.
 Then dust lightly with baking soda.
 Let the whole mess bubble away for half an hour or so before rinsing off.
 A great way to de-gunk without lots of hard work or harsh chemicals.

 Strange but true: My little rescue dog, all 15 cuddly pounds of her, was recently attacked by a cat.
 Turns out we'd interrupted Ms. Kitty taking her new babies out for a stroll, and she'd gone into Dragon Mama mode.
 Fortunately, we were able to beat a hasty retreat.
 Sometimes pet owners encounter similar situations inside their home, when one animal aggressively bullies another.
-Rather than shouting or hitting the culprit (which just raises the tension level and is cruel, besides), cool him or her down with a quick jet of water.
+Rather than shouting at the culprit (which just raises the tension level), cool him or her down with a quick jet of water.